-"Consumers" or "users" as the group of agent in this model are the operators of the equipment that use or provide the energy and thus causes the GHG emissions.
+"Consumers" or "users" as the group of agent in this model are the operators of the equipment that uses or provides the energy and thus causes the GHG emissions.
 The hardware or service they use should be substituted by a sustainable energy service, i.e. be more energy efficient or based on renewable energy.
-Consumers encounter several barriers to behaving more climate-friendly, such as the following:
+Consumers encounter several barriers to behaving more climate-friendly:

-- They do not know that they are causing GHG emissions.
-Or if they do they are causing GHG emissions, they do not know an alternative to their behavior (ignorance) - They do not mind that they emit GHG, or the sustainable alternative is unattractive for another reason, e.g. perceived as too risky, or not comfortable in operation (lack of interest/motivation) - They know the alternative but they cannot operate it (lack of expertise) - It might not be available to them (lack of access) - Or it might actually not be affordable at all, for a variety of reasons (lack of affordability). - The alternative behavior would be more expensive (lack of cost-effectiveness)
+- They do not know that they are causing GHG emissions, or if they know they do not know an alternative to their behavior (ignorance) - They do not mind that they emit GHG, or the sustainable alternative is unattractive for another reason, e.g. perceived as too risky, or not comfortable in operation (lack of interest/motivation) - They know the alternative but they cannot operate it (lack of expertise) - It might not be available to them (lack of access) - Or it might actually not be affordable at all, for a variety of reasons (lack of affordability). - The alternative behavior would be more expensive (lack of cost-effectiveness)